 - Using an air filter in your room, especially the bedroom.

-- Leaving pets with a friend or relative a while.
+- Leaving pets with a friend or relative.

-- Eating a low-mucus diet, with lots of vegetables and reduced sugar and dairy.
+- Eating a healthy diet, with lots of vegetables and reduced sugar and dairy.

 - Practicing breathing exercises.